getsentry/cookie-sync/README.md

 Note: By default the `manifest.json` is set with version `0.0.0`.
 The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.

-If you don't want to use `package.json` version, you can disable the option [here](https://github.com/abhijithvijayan/web-extension-starter/blob/e10158c4a49948dea9fdca06592876d9ca04e028/webpack.config.js#L79).
+If you don't want to use `package.json` version, you can disable the option by changing `usePackageJSONVersion` inside [webpack.config.js](https://github.com/getsentry/hackweek-cookie-sync/blob/main/webpack.config.js#L86).

 ### Generating browser specific manifest.json